SeaQL/seaql.github.io/Blog/blog/2024-11-30-whats-new-in-sea-streamer-0.5.md

 `stream_a` and `stream_b` can be heterogeneous, meaning they can be Kafka, Redis or even File.

-But how about in replay?
+How about in replay?
 In replay, different streams can flow at different pace, and thus if we try to naively merge them, the messages would come out-of-order.

 To solve this problem, you can use [`StreamJoin::muxed`](https://docs.rs/sea-streamer-fuse/latest/sea_streamer_fuse/struct.StreamJoin.html#method.muxed):